 - Real-time middleware solution

 - Batch update middleware solution

-The question of e-commerce architecture isn’t something you can save for the end of the discovery process.
-Rather, you should be fully informed on what each type of solution offers before you start evaluating e-commerce solutions.
+The question of B2B eCommerce integration architecture isn’t something you can save for the end of the discovery process.
+Rather, you should be fully informed on what each type of solution offers before you start evaluating B2B eCommerce platforms.
 That way, you can choose the solution architecture that meets the needs of your customers.